zchee/neovim-wiki/Building-Neovim.md

 ## Building

-_Just `make` in the root of the repo will download and build all the needed dependencies and put the `nvim` executable at `build/bin`._
+_Just `make` in the root of the repo will download and build all the needed dependencies and put the `nvim` executable at `build/bin`.
+Without installing, you can run it like this: `VIMRUNTIME=runtime ./build/bin/nvim`._

 The build type determines the level of used compiler optimisations and debug information: